Bringing Research to the Patient

 Our clinical trials offer participants the opportunity to play an active role in their own healthcare, and to access potential new treatments before they are widely available.
 These studies provide important information to advance medical care and are crucial to finding a definitive cure for diabetes.

-After a promising new treatment is developed in our laboratory and its safety and effectiveness is carefully tested in the pre-clinical setting, clinical investigators obtain Institutional Review Board (IRB) approval to conduct diabetes clinical trials in patients.
+After a promising new treatment is developed in our laboratory and its safety and effectiveness is carefully tested in the pre-clinical setting, clinical investigators obtain the University of Miami's Institutional Review Board (IRB) approval to conduct diabetes clinical trials in patients.
 Participants receive high-quality care and related study medications throughout the trial at no cost.

 Islet Transplant Clinical Trials